rdooley2/Homelab/Suricata.md

 ufw default deny incoming            #Set default policy to deny all inbound traffic ufw default allow outgoing           #Set default policy to deny all outbound traffic
 <br />
-ufw allow from <My_IP> to any port 22 proto tcp             #Allow SSH from my IP to Splunk ufw allow from 45.63.6.100 to any port 1514 proto tcp       #Allows Wazuh Dashboard to communicate with Wazuh Agents ufw allow from <My_IP> to any port 8000 proto tcp           #Allows my IP address to access the Splunk Enterprise website on this port ufw allow from 10.1.96.0/20 to any port 9997 proto tcp      #Allows Splunk Forwarder to send data to Splunk Enterprise
+ufw allow from My_IP to any port 22 proto tcp               #Allow SSH from my IP to Splunk ufw allow from 10.1.96.0/20 to any port 1514 proto tcp      #Allows Wazuh Dashboard to communicate with Wazuh Agents ufw allow from My_IP to any port 8000 proto tcp             #Allows my IP address to access the Splunk Enterprise website on this port ufw allow from 10.1.96.0/20 to any port 9997 proto tcp      #Allows Splunk Forwarder to send data to Splunk Enterprise
 <br />
 ufw enable    #Enables ufw